check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (2) Each properly summoned general assembly is competent.

 (3) The general assembly takes decisions with simple majority.
-In case of equal votes, the request is considered as rejected.
+In case of equal votes, the request is considered rejected.

 (4) Changes to the bylaws and decisions for the dissolution of the association require a majority of two thirds of the recorded votes.
 Changes to the bylaws may only be voted upon if this item has already been mentioned in the agenda inside the invitation to the general assembly (within the period specified in the bylaws) and if the current and proposed text of the bylaws were appended to the invitation.